-By watching Italian movies, you can hear different native speakers having real conversations beyond the basics found in many language learning apps.
-Depending on your learning style, it might be easier to follow the dialogue in a movie than repeating the robotic phrases used in lessons.
+By watching Italian movies, you can hear different native speakers having real conversations beyond the basics found in many language-learning apps.
+Depending on your learning style, it might be easier to follow the dialogue in a movie than to repeat the robotic phrases used in lessons.

 Italian movies are also a great way to see Italy from a local angle.
 Characters in movies often show us how the locals live, what they do (no matter how mundane), and the places they go to that aren’t on tourist itineraries.
 It’s almost as good as being there on location.

 Foreign movies allow us to gain cultural insights that reflect values and perspectives that might differ from where we live.
 As Italians love drama, many movies and shows are filled with it as well.
 Watching Italian movies on Netflix or other platforms is definitely a good way to get invested in the characters’ storylines.
 That way, you’ll have something to chat about with the locals.

 Interested in Italian movies?
 You might like Movies set in Italy!